howardpchen/ink2md/README.md

 Follow the printed OAuth link in a browser, approve the consent screen, and wait for the run to finish.
 When running on a headless host the command will print the URL and, after you authorize in a separate browser, prompt for the verification code—paste it back into the SSH session to complete the flow.
+Add `--headless-secret` if you want to force this console prompt even when the host can launch a browser.
 The resulting token is saved to `/var/lib/ink2md/google_drive_token.json`; subsequent service runs reuse it automatically.

 The installer also updates `llm.prompt_path` to point at `/opt/ink2md/prompts/default_prompt.txt`, and rewrites the Obsidian Git